 Starwood Hotels & Resorts Worldwide knows how to shine a light on hospitality.
 One of the world's largest hotel companies, it has about 1,125 properties in about 100 countries.
 Starwood's hotel empire consists of upscale brands such as Sheraton and Westin.
 It operates about 100 luxury resorts and hotels through its St. Regis and Luxury Collection units, while its 40 W Hotels offer ultra-modern style.
 Other brands include Four Points (value-oriented), Le Méridien (European-inspired), Aloft (select-service), and Element (extended stay).
 Starwood Vacation Ownership operates about 15 time-share resorts.
-Notable Starwood hotels include the St. Regis in New York and the Hotel Gritti Palace in Venice.
+In 2015 Marriott agreed to acquire Starwood for about $12.2 billion.

 Starwood is focused on international expansion.
 The dramatic economic growth in Asia, Europe, Latin America, the Middle East, and Africa is fueling demand for Starwood's brands worldwide.

 The company manages and operates hotel business in three separate hotel segments: the Americas; Europe, Africa, and the Middle East (EAME); and Asia Pacific.

 Starwood's loyalty program, "Starwood Preferred Guest", is a frequent guest incentive marketing program, allowing members to earn and redeem points for room stays, room upgrades, and flights.
 Starwood uses multi-media advertising campaigns, including television, radio, internet, and print advertisements to drive guests to its properties.